 On the results screen, programs will be listed in order of relevance to the search given criteria and will be shown with their corresponding search relevance strength.
 Hovering over the strength bar will display the actual percentage.
 Refer to the section "How Relevance is Determined in Program Discovery" below for more information.

-Clicking on a program card will bring a site user to the full brochure for the program in a pop-out modal.
+Clicking on a program card will bring a site user to the full brochure for the program in a modal.
 The site user can then cycle through program brochures in the list using the arrow icons.
 Both classic and Program Wizard brochures are included in results.

 Once a user has clicked into a program and viewed the brochure, a “Previously Viewed Programs” list will be displayed at the top of the program listing page.